- 1. Name of the medicinal product

 Reporting of suspected adverse reactionsReporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.

 Clinical studies in newly diagnosed CML in chronic phaseAn open-label, multicentre, randomised Phase III study was conducted to determine the efficacy of nilotinib versus imatinib in 846 adult patients with cytogenetically confirmed newly diagnosed Philadelphia chromosome positive CML in the chronic phase.
 Patients were within six months of diagnosis and were previously untreated, with the exception of hydroxyurea and/or anagrelide.
 Patients were randomised 1:1:1 to receive either nilotinib 300 mg twice daily (n=282), nilotinib 400 mg twice daily (n=281) or imatinib 400 mg once daily (n=283).
 Randomisation was stratified by Sokal risk score at the time of diagnosis.Baseline characteristics were well balanced between the three treatment arms.
 Median age was 47 years in both nilotinib arms and 46 years in the imatinib arm, with 12.8%, 10.0% and 12.4% of patients were ≥65 years of age in the nilotinib 300 mg twice daily, nilotinib 400 mg twice daily and imatinib 400 mg once daily treatment arms, respectively.
 There were slightly more male than female patients (56.0%, 62.3% and 55.8%, in the nilotinib 300 mg twice daily, 400 mg twice daily and imatinib 400 mg once daily arm, respectively).
 More than 60% of all patients were Caucasian and 25% of all patients were Asian.The primary data analysis time point was when all 846 patients completed 12 months of treatment (or discontinued earlier).
-Subsequent analyses reflect when patients completed 24, 36, 48 and 60 months of treatment (or discontinued earlier).
-The median time on treatment was approximately 60 months in all three treatment groups.
-The median actual dose intensity was 593 mg/day for nilotinib 300 mg twice daily, 773 mg/day for nilotinib 400 mg twice daily and 400 mg/day for imatinib 400 mg once daily.
+Subsequent analyses reflect when patients completed 24, 36, 48, 60 and 72 months of treatment (or discontinued earlier).
+The median time on treatment was approximately 70 months in the nilotinib treatment groups and 64 months in the imatinib group.
+The median actual dose intensity was 593 mg/day for nilotinib 300 mg twice daily, 772 mg/day for nilotinib 400 mg twice daily and 400 mg/day for imatinib 400 mg once daily.
 This study is ongoing.The primary efficacy endpoint was major molecular response (MMR) at 12 months.
 MMR was defined as ≤0.1% BCR-ABL/ABL% by international scale (IS) measured by RQ-PCR, which corresponds to a ≥3 log reduction of BCR-ABL transcript from standardised baseline.
 The MMR rate at 12 months was statistically significantly higher for nilotinib 300 mg twice daily compared to imatinib 400 mg once daily (44.3% versus 22.3%, p<0.0001).
-The rate of MMR at 12 months, was also statistically significantly higher for nilotinib 400 mg twice daily compared to imatinib 400 mg once daily (42.7% versus 22.3%, p<0.0001).The rates of MMR at 3, 6, 9 and 12 months were 8.9%, 33.0%, 43.3% and 44.3% for nilotinib 300 mg twice daily, 5.0%, 29.5%, 38.1% and 42.7% for nilotinib 400 mg twice daily and 0.7%, 12.0%, 18.0% and 22.3% for imatinib 400 mg once daily.The MMR rate at 12, 24, 36, 48 and 60 months is presented in Table 5.
+The rate of MMR at 12 months, was also statistically significantly higher for nilotinib 400 mg twice daily compared to imatinib 400 mg once daily (42.7% versus 22.3%, p<0.0001).The rates of MMR at 3, 6, 9 and 12 months were 8.9%, 33.0%, 43.3% and 44.3% for nilotinib 300 mg twice daily, 5.0%, 29.5%, 38.1% and 42.7% for nilotinib 400 mg twice daily and 0.7%, 12.0%, 18.0% and 22.3% for imatinib 400 mg once daily.The MMR rate at 12, 24, 36, 48, 60 and 72 months is presented in Table 5.

 Table 5 MMR rate